tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When an enemy you are engaged with hits you while you're wielding this weapon, make a Dexterity check against the attacker's MD.
 If you succeed, the attack misses instead.

 **Quirk:** Jumpy and suspicious.

 ---

+#### Discretion

+Your attack does not trigger any counterattacks from your foe.
+For example, when an iron golem become staggered, it leaks poison gas.
+If struck by a weapon of discretion, though, the golem’s poison gas would obligingly wait for the next person to deal damage to it.
+This doesn’t prevent opportunity attacks, however.

+**Quirk:** Polite in the most unlikely situations.

+---